octopress/paginate/README.md

   categories:   []             # Paginate items in any of these categories
   tag:          ''             # Paginate items tagged with this tag
   tags:         []             # Paginate items tagged with any of these tags
+  reversed:     false          # Reverse the order of the documents
 ```

 Why set a pagination limit?
 For sites with lots of posts, this should speed up your build time considerably since Jekyll won't have to generate and write so many additional pages.
 Additionally, I suspect that it is very uncommon for users to browse paginated post indexes beyond a few pages.
 If you don't like it, it's easy to disable.

 ### Site-wide pagination defaults

 You can set your own site-wide pagination defaults by configuring the `pagination` key in Jekyll's site config.

 <!-- title:"Site wide configuration _config.yml" -->